sonic-net/DASH/documentation/dataplane/dash-routing-actions.md

 ##### `lpmrouting` action

 - Actions:
-  - The packet will be routed to the next stage based on the LPM routing table.
+  - The packet will be routed to the next LPM routing stage specified by the `stage_index` field.

 The port mapping entries can be described as below: